ryan-taylor/workos-jsr/CONTRIBUTING.md

 ## Pull Request Process

-1. Ensure your code maintains 100% test coverage
+1. Ensure your code maintains comprehensive test coverage
+2. Verify compatibility with Deno and Fresh
-2. Update documentation if necessary
+3. Update documentation if necessary
-3. Make sure all GitHub Actions checks pass
+4. Make sure all GitHub Actions checks pass
-4. Submit your pull request with a detailed description of your changes
+5. Submit your pull request with a detailed description of your changes